akronim26/akronim26/README.md

-# 💫 Hi, I'm Abhivansh:
+# 💫 Hi, I'm Abhivansh
 I'm a second-year undergraduate at IIT Roorkee with a strong interest for blockchain technologies, particularly decentralized finance and protocol engineering.
-I actively explore how modern blockchain primitives come together, from consensus and state execution to zero-knowledge systems and cross-chain architectures.
+I actively explore how modern blockchain tools come together, from consensus and state execution to zero-knowledge systems and cross-chain architectures.
 Alongside this, I love contributing to open-source projects, learning from real-world codebases, and building tools that push the ecosystem forward.
 I'm always excited to experiment, collaborate, and work on innovative blockchain ideas.

 ## 🌐 Socials: